pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 The goal of most Rust tutorials is to show you how some piece of software could be implemented in Rust, not to necessarily to teach you Rust, and so many tutorial authors assume their audience will already be somewhat competent with the language and will omit a bunch of beginner explanations for the sake of keeping the tutorial focused and concise.

-With that said, writing a non-trivial piece of software can be a lot more fun and rewarding than completing a bunch of small exercises, so this approach can be preferrable for keeping your motivations high, especially if you're building something you're genuinely interested and excited about.
+With that said, writing a non-trivial piece of software can be a lot more fun and rewarding than completing a bunch of small exercises, so this approach can be preferable for keeping your motivations high, especially if you're building something you're genuinely interested and excited about.

 I wish I could recommend some tutorials here but there's so many of them out there that it would be hard for me to go through all of them and rank them by their quality.
 The quality probably isn't that important though, what's important is that you're writing Rust code and enjoying your time, so pick any tutorial that looks fun and follow along without sweating the details.